The UK glass industry is continuously evolving and improving its products to meet the demands of the tomorrow’s world and future markets.

 Photonics exploits a wide variety of wavelengths, from gamma rays to radio, including X-rays, UV and infrared light – and this technology underpins daily life.
 We rely on it for telecommunications (internet), consumer electronics (DVD players, remote controls, barcode scanners), health (eye surgery, medical instruments), security (infrared cameras, remote sensing) and manufacturing (laser cutting and machining).

-Ballotini is the name given to tiny glass beads – used in all sorts of ways.
-Ballotini is what makes the road marking paint reflect headlights so they can be seen at night.
-It’s also used for wet and dry blast cleaning, finishing metallic components and water filtaration.
+Glass beads are used to make reflective road marking paint so it can be seen at night.
+It’s also used for wet and dry blast cleaning, finishing metallic components and water filtration.

 Domestic glassware includes household glass such as tumblers, stemware, dishes, jugs and vases.
 This type of glassware was often made by hand, using glass blowing techniques, until the Westlake machine was developed in the twentieth century, originally producing light bulbs.
 Machine-made domestic glassware has not been made in the UK since the 1990s, when the trading conditions were stacked in favour of cheaper imported goods and both UK producers went out of business within weeks of each other.